- SDLC Tutorial

 What is Software Prototyping?

+Prototype is a working model of software with some limited functionality.
 The prototype does not always hold the exact logic used in the actual software application and is an extra effort to be considered under effort estimation.

+Prototyping is used to allow the users evaluate developer proposals and try them out before implementation.
 It also helps understand the requirements which are user specific and may not have been considered by the developer during product design.

-Review of the Prototype:The prototype developed is then presented to the customer and the other important stakeholders in the project.
+The prototype developed is then presented to the customer and the other important stakeholders in the project.
 The feedback is collected in an organized manner and used for further enhancements in the product under development.

 Prototypes can have horizontal or vertical dimensions.
-Horizontal prototype displays the user interface for the product and gives a broader view of the entire system, without concentrating on internal functions.
-A vertical prototype on the other side is a detailed elaboration of a specific function or a sub system in the product.
+A Horizontal prototype displays the user interface for the product and gives a broader view of the entire system, without concentrating on internal functions.
+A Vertical prototype on the other side is a detailed elaboration of a specific function or a sub system in the product.

 The purpose of both horizontal and vertical prototype is different.
 Horizontal prototypes are used to get more information on the user interface level and the business requirements.
 It can even be presented in the sales demos to get business in the market.
 Vertical prototypes are technical in nature and are used to get details of the exact functioning of the sub systems.
 For example, database requirements, interaction and data processing loads in a given sub system.

-Software Prototyping Types
+Software Prototyping - Types

 There are different types of software prototypes used in the industry.
-Following are the major software prototyping types used widely:
+Following are the major software prototyping types used widely −

-Throwaway/Rapid Prototyping: Throwaway prototyping is also called as rapid or close ended prototyping.
+Throwaway prototyping is also called as rapid or close ended prototyping.
 This type of prototyping uses very little efforts with minimum requirement analysis to build a prototype.
 Once the actual requirements are understood, the prototype is discarded and the actual system is developed with a much clear understanding of user requirements.

-Software Prototyping Application
+Software Prototyping - Application